 Theory of Change

-Heart is the link between a huge, untapped pool of volunteers and the thousands of students who need one-on-one academic support.
+Heart Math Tutoring (“Heart Tutoring”) is the link between a huge, untapped pool of volunteers and the thousands of students who need one-on-one academic supports.

-- Need one-on-one, targeted instruction
+- All can succeed with one-on-one, targeted instruction

-- Large, untapped pool
+- Large, untapped pool of community members

-An urgent need…
+An urgent need….

 …met with a powerful resource